 Impact of Depression on Physical Health

 Depression often manifests itself through somatization, where psychological distress presents as physical symptoms.
-Those with depression frequently report headaches, chest pains, dizziness and feeling fatigued (Pearson, 2019).
-This phenomenon is so powerful that those with depression are more likely to develop future medical complications.
-Depressed individuals have a 61% higher risk of developing acute coronary syndrome than the general population (Potter, 2020)
+Those with depression frequently report headaches, chest pains, dizziness and feeling fatigued.
+This phenomenon is so powerful that those with depression are more likely to develop future medical complications (de Heer, 2014).
+Depressed individuals have a significantly higher risk of developing acute coronary syndrome than the general population (Ho, 2018).

 Pain and depression have a reciprocal relationship.
 Meaning, being in pain can cause depression and depression can cause pain (Potter, 2020).
-Between 65% and 80% of individuals with depression report physical pain as a symptom of their condition (Pearson, 2019).
+Between 65% and 80% of individuals with depression report physical pain as a symptom of their condition (de Heer, 2014).

 Depression can also lead us to neglect our physical health and personal hygiene.
-This can lead to severe physical deficits that increase the risk of infection, disease and social isolation (Pearson, 2019).
+This can lead to severe physical deficits that increase the risk of infection, disease and social isolation (Stewart, 2021).
 Depression is the leading cause of disability worldwide (Potter, 2020).

 Strategies to Overcome Depression